cultuurnet/apidocs/projects/uitdatabank/docs/content-scope.md

 ### Hotels, campsites, rooms or restaurants
 * ❌ Overnight stays, menus (e.g. a valentines menu in a restaurant)
-* ✅ Leisure events, e.g. a concert or perforamnce in a cafe.
+* ✅ Leisure events, e.g. a concert or performance in a café.

 ### Activities where money and opportunity are central
 * ❌ Activities that involve gambling, or that take place at a location where gambling takes place, entail financial risk and risk of addiction